Architecture

 Triggers are extensions which can be used in order to perform any actions on application start, after the update process and, finally, before the application exit.

-The main idea is to load classes by their full path (e.g. ahriman.core.upload.UploadTrigger) by using importlib: get the last part of the import and treat it as class name, join remain part by . and interpret as module path, import module and extract attribute from it.
+The main idea is to load classes by their full path (e.g. ahriman.core.upload.UploadTrigger) by using importlib: get the last part of the import and treat it as class name, join the remaining part by . and interpret as module path, import module and extract attribute from it.

 The loaded triggers will be called with ahriman.models.result.Result and list[Packages] arguments, which describes the process result and current repository packages respectively.
 Any exception raised will be suppressed and will generate an exception message in logs.